 Amy grew up in Sussex and lives in London, writing music with collaborators across the UK and Europe.
-Her practice focusses on the role contemporary music plays within collaborative theatre making, site-specific work and educational settings.
+Their practice focuses on engaging performers and audience through challenging the way we interact with scores, often producing manuscripts that are handwritten, semi-graphic, or varying in shape, size, and interactive capabilities.
+Amy is interested in the role contemporary music can have within the community, often working on devised pieces and in educational settings.

-In 2019, Amy received an International Grant to work as Composer-in-Residence for the Stiftung Kunst und Musik für Dresden, where she spent four months curating independent projects in Dresden, Berlin and Leipzig.
-The subsequent commission of her opera, ‘A Kinder Society’, which was originally designed as a piece of immersive theatre, was adapted for film and premiered in the 2021 TONLAGEN Festival in Hellerau this April.
+In 2019, Amy received an International Grant to work as Composer-in-Residence for the Stiftung Kunst und Musik für Dresden, where they spent four months curating independent projects in Dresden, Berlin and Leipzig.
+The subsequent commission of their opera, ‘A Kinder Society’, which was originally designed as a piece of immersive theatre, was adapted for film and premiered in the 2021 TONLAGEN Festival in Hellerau.
 Here, Amy joined forces with Catherine Valve (filmmaker), Maya-Leigh Rosenwasser (instrumentalist/ composer), Rosie Middleton (mezzo soprano) and Sarah Parkin (soprano) to coauthor the work.